Internationales Studentenhaus Innsbruck: Universities

-Most institutions of further education in Innsbruck and its surroundings are within easy reach of ISH.
-The main building of Innsbruck University, with its Law and Humanities Faculties and some of the departments of the Natural Science Faculty are next door to it.
+Most institutions of further education in Innsbruck and its surroundings are located in close proximity to an ISH accommodation.
+The main building of Innsbruck University, with its Law and Humanities Faculties and some of the departments of the Natural Science Faculty are located next to ISH.
 And it is less than a five minutes’ walk to the Medical University, the new Chemistry and Pharmacy building, the University and Regional Library of Tyrol and Training Centre West (AZW) with its university of applied science programmes in healthcare (FH Gesundheit Tirol).

 Within a fifteen minutes radius (on foot) lie the Faculty of Social and Economic Sciences, the Catholic Theological Faculty, the Department of Botany and Management Center Innsbruck (MCI).
 And it is just a short bus or tram ride to the Technical Faculty, the Department of Biology, the University Sports Institute (USI), the Tyrol College of Education (PHT), the Tourism College, the Media College and the Health and Life Sciences University (UMIT) in Hall in Tirol.